kingyin3613/ringspy/README.md

 - `geoName` is the geometry name, `path` is the folder where the mesh files will be generated.
 - `radial_growth_rule` is the radial growth rule for cell placement.
 When a file name with extension`.npy` is specified, a saved cell data file will be loaded (for v0.3.x, choose one of these rules: `wood_binary`, `regular_hexagonal`, or a file name with extension `.npy`).
 - `iter_max` is the max number of iteration for randomly placing new non-overlapping cell particles in the 2D toroidal cell placement region.
-Noticing that, larger `iter_max` leads to more centroidal Voronoi cells, for more reference, see wiki [Centroidal Voronoi Tessellation](https://en.wikipedia.org/wiki/Centroidal_Voronoi_tessellation/).
+Noticing that, larger `iter_max` leads to more centroidal Voronoi cells, for more reference, see Wiki [Centroidal Voronoi Tessellation](https://en.wikipedia.org/wiki/Centroidal_Voronoi_tessellation/).
 - `print_interval` is the print interval when every n cell particles are placed in the placement region.
 - `r_min` and `r_max` are the upper and lower bounds of radii of toroidal cell placement region, `nrings` is the number of rings.
 - `width_heart`, `width_early`, and `width_late`, are ring widths for heartwood, earlywood, and latewood, respectively, which all together determine the morphology of the cellular structure.